nikdanilov/whisper-obsidian-plugin/README.md

 -   API Key: Input your OpenAI API key to unlock the advanced transcription capabilities of the Whisper API.
 You can obtain a key from OpenAI at this [link](https://platform.openai.com/overview).
 If you are not familiar with the concept of an API key, you can learn more about this at this [link](https://tfthacker.medium.com/how-to-get-your-own-api-key-for-using-openai-chatgpt-in-obsidian-41b7dd71f8d3).

+    - If you are using Obsidian version >= [1.11.4](https://obsidian.md/changelog/2026-01-07-desktop-v1.11.4/), you should save your API key in the Obsidian Keychain, and update the *API Key Secret ID* setting with the id of your key.

 -   API URL: Specify the endpoint that will be used to make requests to the Whisper API.
 This should not be changed unless you have a specific reason to use a different endpoint.

 -   Model: Choose the machine learning model to use for generating text transcriptions.
 This should not be changed unless you have a specific reason to use a different model.